-Nevertheless, though thus soliloquizing, Ardworth mechanically bent his way towards Brompton, and halted, half ashamed of himself, at the house where Helen lodged with her aunt. was a building that stood apart from all the cottages and villas of that charming suburb, half way down a narrow lane, and enclosed by high melancholy walls, deep set in which a small door, with the paint blistered and weather-stained, gave unfrequented entrance to the demesne.
+Nevertheless, though thus soliloquizing, Ardworth mechanically bent his way towards Brompton, and halted, half ashamed of himself, at the house where Helen lodged with her aunt.
+It was a building that stood apart from all the cottages and villas of that charming suburb, half way down a narrow lane, and enclosed by high melancholy walls, deep set in which a small door, with the paint blistered and weather-stained, gave unfrequented entrance to the demesne.
 A woman servant of middle age and starched puritanical appearance, answered the loud ring of the bell, and Ardworth seemed a privileged visitor, for she asked him no question, as with a slight nod, and a smileless stupid expression in a face otherwise comely, she led the way across a paved path, much weed-grown, to the house.
 That house itself, had somewhat of a stern and sad exterior.
-It was not ancient, yet it looked old from shabbiness and neglect.
+It was not ancient, vet it looked old from shabbiness and neglect.
 The vine, loosened from the rusty nails, trailed rankly against the wall, and fell in crawling branches over the ground.
 The house had once been white-washed, but the colour, worn off in great patches, distained with damp, struggled here and there with the dingy chipped bricks beneath.
 There was no peculiar want of what is called 'tenantable repair;' the windows were whole, and doubtless the roof sheltered from the rain.
 But the wood-work that encased the panes was decayed, and house-leek covered the tiles.
 Altogether there was that forlorn and cheerless aspect about the place, which chills the visitor, he defines not why.
+I find rety a moite's radio dispersion of the land of the land